Vitamin D Cured My Insomnia!

 The same website also has a study about how Vitamin D affects sleep.
 I strongly suggest giving these studies a read, however they can be rather lengthy and technical.

-To sum it up, the results of this study demonstrate that Vitamin D deficiency is associated with higher risk of sleep disorders.
+To sum it up, the results of the study demonstrate that Vitamin D deficiency is associated with higher risk of sleep disorders.

 There are many factors that affect sleep.
 But if you consider yourself a healthy individual with no excessive stress factors in your life, and you still struggle to sleep, you might want to consider a Vitamin D supplement.